7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 | Affordable | Not all cats respond to catnip |

-| Solo play | Less engaging than motion toys |
+| Good for solo play | Less engaging than motion toys |

 | Portable |